 To slow the spread of coronavirus and protect our community members’ health, the City of Hillsboro is making thoughtful decisions to cancel the following (this list will be updated):

-These programs and activities are canceled through April 28:
+These programs and activities are canceled until further notice.

-- All Library programs, classes, group activities, and public meetings
+- All in-person Library programs, classes, group activities, and public meetings

 - All Library meeting room and study room reservations